ModellingWebLab/weblab-fc/README.md

 In particular, we're replacing the CellML and code-generation tool PyCml with [cellmlmanip](https://github.com/ModellingWebLab/cellmlmanip) to read and manipulate CellML code and a new module within `weblab-fc` to generate Model code.

 The code from before this transition started can be seen at the tag [`pycml-version`](https://github.com/ModellingWebLab/weblab-fc/tree/pycml-version), but crucial parts of PyCml weblab code are also temporarily stored in the [pycml](./pycml) directory.
-Most of the code from [pycml_protocol.py](./pycml/pycml_protocol.py) will have to be replaced by (1) changes to `fc` so that it extracts and stores _all_ the protocol information, and (2) updates to the code generation component of `fc` so that it can use information provides by `fc` to generate a model.
+Most of the code from [pycml_protocol.py](./pycml/pycml_protocol.py) will have to be replaced by (1) changes to `fc` so that it extracts and stores _all_ the protocol information, and (2) a new code generation module in `fc` that can use information provides by weblab protocols to generate simulation code.
 (At the moment both `fc` and `pycml` read the protocol, but in the new code `fc` should gather all the information and then pass it to the code generation component of `fc`.)

 ## Installation